Hello and welcome to the East of Scotland Soccer Development Association’s (ESSDA) official Web-Site.

 Although this ethos remains fundamental, the Association has a responsibility to develop and progress.
 Rather than just letting the players “get on with it”, forward thinking has driven the formation of well-structured leagues, improved coaching and better education for both players and volunteers.
 Throughout this growth, the Association has never lost sight of the fact that it is still the children who count for everything.
 Their development, both as footballers and as individuals, is the key to the Association's success.

 ESSDA has signed up to, and is committed to, the SFA / SYFA Player Pathway.
-Our seasons run from March to November with a winter indoor season in January and February.
+Our seasons run from March to November with a winter indoor season in January and February (2020 Winter Football has been cancelled).
 Our older age groups 9s, 10s, 11s and 12s play Soccer 7s while younger groups 7s play Football 4s and 8s play Super 5s.

 Soccer 7s is